 Atossa Genetics is passionate about improving breast health and the overall well-being and health of women with whom we are associated with globally.
 Our focus has been and will continue to be on maintaining our position through the development of a suite of medical devices, therapeutics and laboratory developed procedures (LDPs) in those areas where we can make a difference in health, education and our community with respect to breast health.

-Current development activities include the ForeCYTE Breast Aspirator intended for the collection of nipple aspirate fluid (NAF) for cytological testing at a laboratory; FullCYTE intraductal microcatheters for the collection of ductal lavage fluid for cytology and genomic marker analysis in addition to the potential administration of a targeted therapeutic; and various endoscopy tools for potential use by breast surgeons.
+Current development activities include the ForeCYTE Breast Aspirator intended for the collection of nipple aspirate fluid (NAF) for cytological testing at a laboratory; FullCYTE intraductal microcatheters for the collection of ductal lavage fluid for cytology; and various endoscopy tools for potential use by breast surgeons.
 As part of the product development life cycle, appropriate regulatory clearances will need to be obtained for those markets where we plan to do business globally.

-We intend to develop a number of our medical devices and laboratory tests so that they can be used as companions to pharmaceutical therapies.
-For example, we plan to develop our patented FullCYTE intra-ductal microcatheters for the potential delivery of a pharmaceutical targeted to a condition called ductal carcinoma in-situ (DCIS).
-We also plan to develop our medical devices and laboratory tests as companion diagnostics to pharmaceutical therapies to treat women at high risk of breast cancer and for the treatment of proliferative epithelial disease (PED).
+We intend to develop our medical devices and laboratory tests as companion diagnostics to pharmaceutical therapies to treat women at high risk of breast cancer and for the treatment of proliferative breast disease (PBD).
 These programs are in the initial development phases and will require appropriate validation and regulatory approvals prior to commercialization in markets where we plan to do business globally.

 The laboratory tests will be developed by and offered through our wholly owned subsidiary, the National Reference Laboratory for Breast Health (NRLBH).
 Laboratory tests currently under development by NRLBH include the following: